Police Ten 7: Crimes and wanted criminals

 The crimes and wanted offenders section of the show usually features up to five crimes or persons wanted for various offences, including burglary, assault, and drug offences.

 One case is the episode's main case, and involves the host visiting the scene of the crime.
 A local detective takes the host and the audience through the events preceding, during, and following the offence.
 The alleged offender or offenders wanted are described, often with security camera footage or IdentiKit images.
 Other cases are described in smaller detail, and are either crimes with unknown offenders, or known offenders with warrants for their arrest.

 Viewers are instructed to come forward with any information by telephoning the Police Ten 7 hotline on 0800-10-7-INFO (0800-10-7-4636).
 Information provided through the Police Ten 7 hotline has resulted in over 450 arrests since the show began, and some recent episodes have resulted in some fast arrests – one show in July 2009 resulted in all five wanted faces being arrested within 48 hours.

 Police duties

 Each episode usually follows two or three call-outs by police in various cities around New Zealand, for various offences including alcoholism, drugs, violence, vandalism, theft, and general disorder.
 Sometimes the stories are light-hearted to break with the serious tone of the show.
 Events included in the 2010 season included the policing of University of Otago's Orientation Week and the Wellington Sevens.
 The then-coach of the Sevens was questioned over a parking violation, but was released when it was established he had been parked there for "at least thirty seconds".

 Distribution

-The series also aired in Australia on Fox8 and in the United Kingdom on Pick.
+The series also aired in Australia on Fox8 and in the United Kingdom on Pick until 1 January 2023, later being moved to Great!
+Real in March 2024 upon the channel's launch.